angular/protractor/docs/server-setup.md

 Setting Up the Selenium Server
 ==============================

-When working with Protractor you will most likely use the Selenium Server.
+When working with Protractor, you need to specify how to connect to the browser drivers which will start up and control the browsers you are testing on.
+You will most likely use the Selenium Server.
 The server acts as proxy between your test script (written with the WebDriver API) and the browser driver (controlled by the WebDriver protocols).

 The server forwards commands from your script to the driver and returns responses from the driver to your script.
 The server can handle multiple scripts in different languages.
 The server can startup and manage multiple browsers in different versions and implementations.

          [Test Scripts] < ------------ > [Selenium Server] < ------------ > [Browser Drivers]